uktrade/githubscan/README.md

 ---

-Got to https://www.notifications.service.gov.uk/register where an account can be created in order to test sending notification emails.
+Got to [Gov Notify](https://www.notifications.service.gov.uk/register) where an account can be created in order to test notification emails.
 You will need to create two email templates

 <br>